I broke down when a customer asked me if he could switch his fries from a large to a medium.

 We became an overlap of angry whispers and insults, until we noticed that Penelope had gone completely quiet.

-In the frame of the door that Edgar had left open was a shadow black as the sky.
+In the frame of the door that Elias had left open was a shadow black as the sky.

 It held a slow pace that indulged in itself, edging closer to the purple glow of the flames just outside.